Oleshky

+Oleshky has been occupied by Russia since 2022.
+The city’s population significantly declined as a result, with only around 2,000 people estimated to live in the city.
+It is currently suffering from a humanitarian crisis resulting in a famine from Russian administration actively blocking humanitarian aid and civilian evacuations, using the crisis to promise support to those who agree to receive Russian citizenship.

 Geography

 The city is located in the south of Ukraine, near Kherson.
 It is a port on the Konka River.
 The Oleshky Sands are located in close proximity to the town.

 History

 Ancient history

 The area around Oleshky has been known since antiquity.
 Herodotus mentioned Scythian forests in the mouth of the Dnieper in the 5th century BCE, which were called "Oleshye" (from the Slavic word for forest) by the Slavs.
 The area has been inhabited since ancient times: stone molds for metal casting have been found near the city dating back to the Late Bronze Age, indicating the existence of a bronze tool workshop.

 The settlement of Oleshia has been known since medieval times.
 Its name was derived from the forest area, and is related to the modern name "Oleshky".
 Until the 10th century, the town belonged to the Byzantine sphere of influence, but then became a client of Kievan Rus.

 It is believed by some historians that Oleshia existed from the 10th to the 13th century as a large Slavic trading city, which was a stronghold of Kievan Rus in the lower Dnieper.
 It was a major port and important fishing site.
 A trade route from Kyiv to Byzantium and the Transnistria region ran through the city.
 Eventually, the site of Oleshia became a Genoese trade colony.
 In the mid-15th century, Oleshia was destroyed by the Ottoman Empire, who established Ochakiv nearby as a post to control the Dnieper River.

 From the 15th to 18th century, the territory of modern Oleshky was under the control of the Crimean Khanate, who permitted the Zaporozhian Cossacks to settle there.
 After the Cossacks sided with the enemies of Russian Tsar Peter the Great, they were driven from their settlements along the Kamianka River in 1711.
 The Crimean Khanate permitted the Zaporozhians to establish a Sich on the Khanate's territory.
 The Cossacks established the Oleshky Sich above the Dnieper–Bug estuary near where the modern town of Oleshky is located.
 Eventually in 1734, the Cossacks were officially allowed to return to the Russian Empire.